-Your soil's ability to absorb and hold moisture is determined by its contents and ratio of sand, silt and clay it contains.
-Knowing the six types of soil and the water absorption rates benefits gardeners.
-It's important for determining drainage capabilities of the soil in the landscape and for choosing the best plants for the garden.
-There are six basic types of soil: sand, loam, peat, chalk, silt and clay.
+Your soil's ability to absorb and hold moisture is determined by its contents and the ratio of sand, silt, and clay it contains.
+Knowing the types of soil and the water absorption rates benefits gardeners.
+It's important for determining drainage capabilities of the soil in the landscape and for choosing the best plants for the garden as well as determining necessary amendments for the soil.
+There are six basic types of soil: sand, loam, peat, chalk, silt, and clay.

 Water runs freely through sandy soil.
-It feels gritty, warms up fast in the spring, quickly dries out and easy cultivates.
-Unlike clay soil, nutrients quickly wash out along with the fast water drainage.
-Sand absorbs as much water as it's given, but it drains quickly, making it undesirable for plants needing constant moisture.
+It feels gritty, warms up fast in the spring, quickly dries out, and is easy to cultivate.
+Unlike clay soil, sandy soil allows nutrients to quickly wash out along with the fast water drainage.
+Sand absorbs as much water as it's given, but it drains quickly, making it undesirable for plants that need constant moisture.

-Loam soil displays good structure, absorbs water, drains well and retains moisture.
-Loam is full of nutrients, easy to cultivate and it quickly warms in the spring.
+Loam soil displays good structure, absorbs water, drains well, and retains moisture.
+Loam is full of nutrients, easy to cultivate, and quickly warms in the spring.
 It's the ideal soil for gardening.
 Loam absorbs a lot of water and retains the right amount of moisture.

-Peat soil is acidic.
-It inhibits decomposition, which means it contains a high proportion of organic matter.
+Peat soil is acidic and inhibits decomposition, which means it contains a high proportion of organic matter.
 Peat is mostly organic.
 This lack of decomposition results in a lack of nutrients.
-Peat is dark in color, quickly warms up in spring and retains a high amount of water.
-Peat is an excellent soil for plants when fertilized regularly.
+Peat is dark in color, quickly warms up in spring, and retains a high amount of water.
+Peat is an excellent soil for plants when they're fertilized regularly.

 Silty soil feels smooth in your hand.
-It drains well, retains moisture and is richer in nutrients than sand.
+It drains well, retains moisture, and is richer in nutrients than sand.
 Silt's soil structure is weak and compacts easily.
-It's easier to cultivate than clay.
-It makes an excellent gardening soil with proper care.
+It's easier to cultivate than clay, and it makes an excellent gardening soil with proper care.